Commodity-Investing-by-Students/Digital-Omnipresent-Generative-Expert-9000/README.md

    First, make sure you have Python 3.9 or higher installed on your system.
 Then, install the required dependencies from the `requirements.txt` file using pip:

 pip install -r requirements.txt

+   You need to get the TTS engine from another repository.
+Use the line:

+git submodule add https://github.com/R2D2FISH/glados-tts glados-tts

+   Then, please switch the existing glados.py file with the glados.py file in this repository.
+This is the optimized voice generation file.

 ## Getting an OpenAI API Key